0jg/nivp/examples/README.md

 This is a **first-order** system (unlike the above second-order systems) with equation:

-**dM/dt = -M × H - α M × (M × H)**
+**dM/dt = -M x H - alpha M x (M x H)**

 where:
-- M is the dimensionless magnetization vector (mx, my, mz)
+- M is the dimensionless magnetisation vector (mx, my, mz)
-- H = H₀ẑ is the applied magnetic field along the z-axis
+- H = H_0 e_z is the applied magnetic field along the z-axis
-- α is the Gilbert damping parameter
+- alpha is the damping parameter

-With initial condition M(0) = x̂, the magnetization precesses around the z-axis while damping toward equilibrium.
+With initial condition M(0) = e_x, the magnetisation precesses around the z-axis while damping toward equilibrium.

 Features:
 - Three separate neural networks for mx, my, mz components